akshat-akki/MyTeams/README.md

 # MyTeams for Android
 ### Android application for group video calling and collaboration

+## Some modules such as audio message, last seen etc will not work after 7/8/2021
+-some of the paid modules may not work after 7th august as the validity of modules expires!!

 ## How to use end to end encryption (IMP)
 - Go to settings in the profile section of Teams chat and export the QR code of encrytion decryption